nathan-weinberg/bash-scripts/README.md

 ./backup.sh [user] [optional: path/to/destination]
 ```

-### Notes
+> [!CAUTION]

-It is recommended you use an absolute path for the destination (if you choose to specify one) to reduce the chance of error.
+> It is recommended you use an absolute path for the destination (if you choose to specify one) to reduce the chance of error.

 ## deploy